-- Some people living with dementia may have insight into their driving challenges and feel comfortable giving up their license.
+- Some people living with dementia may have insight into their driving challenges and feel comfortable giving up their licenses.

-If you or your family member are living with dementia and have concerns about driving issues, please consult your family physician or your dementia care specialist.
+If you or someone you care for is living with dementia and has concerns about driving, please consult your family doctor or dementia care specialist.

 Other points of contact might include:

-Offers evidence-based solutions to identify and assess medically at-risk drivers, and to provide advancements in support for those who can no longer drive.
+Offers evidence-based solutions to assess medically at-risk drivers.
+They also provide information to support those who can no longer drive.